 Henry R. Kravis ’63 is the co-founder, co-chairman, and co-chief executive officer of Kohlberg Kravis Roberts & Co.
 (KKR), a leading global investment firm.
 He and his wife, Marie-Josée Kravis, are major philanthropists and benefactors for many academic institutions, the Metropolitan Museum of Art, Mount Sinai Medical Center, and Memorial Sloan Kettering Cancer Center.
 He created the New York City Investment Fund to help create jobs and business opportunities in New York City.(Pictured at right: Henry Kravis and his daughter, Trustee Kimberly Kravis Shulhof ’93, pose with graduating Kravis Scholars at Commencement 2015.)

 Ruthie Davis ’80 is a leading, independent shoe designer for women and president of her eponymous label, The Ruthie Davis Collection.
 Her shoes are sold by top retailers around the world, including Neiman Marcus, Harvey Nichols, Bloomingdale’s, Amazon, and Luisa Via Roma.
 She was recognized by Goldman Sachs as one of the most intriguing entrepreneurs of 2013, the only shoe designer selected for this prestigious honor.
 In January 2014, she launched her own global ecommerce store on RUTHIEDAVIS.COM.
-In 2016, Ruthie plans to open the first Flagship Ruthie Davis Store in New York City.

 The first woman in U.S. history to be elected to a state governorship in her own right, Ella Tambussi Grasso '36 served as governor of Connecticut from 1975 to 1980.
 She previously served as a member of the U.S. Congress, as Connecticut secretary of state, and as a member of the Connecticut House of Representatives.
 She was a recipient of the Medal of Freedom and is included in the National Women’s Hall of Fame.

 George P. Shultz ’38 served as the 60th U.S. secretary of state from 1982 to 1989, in the Reagan administration.
 Previously, he had served as director of the Office of Management and Budget, as secretary of the treasury, and as secretary of labor.
 Before his public service to the nation, he taught economics at M.I.T. and the University of Chicago and served as dean of the University of Chicago School of Business.
-He was also president of Bechtel and is now a distinguished fellow at the Hoover Institution, Stanford University.
+He was also president of Bechtel and a distinguished fellow at the Hoover Institution, Stanford University.
 He is the author of Turmoil and Triumph: My Years as Secretary of State.
 (Pictured at left: George Shultz meeting with President Ronald Reagan.)

 Jason Wu ’01 is a fashion designer based in New York City.
 First Lady Michelle Obama is an admirer, and he designed the gowns she wore to the inaugural balls on the evenings of President Obama’s first and second inaugurations.
 In 2013, Jason was named art director of the fashion house Hugo Boss.